joseeden/All-Things-DevOps/pages/002-Becoming-a-Cloud-Architect/025-Binary.md

 There are simple lookup tables available online that you can use like the "ASCII to binary table", but you'll still need to know how binary works.

-he binary system is how our computers count using ones and zeros, but humans don't count like that.
+The binary system is how our computers count using ones and zeros, but humans don't count like that.
 When you were a child, you may have counted using ten fingers on your hand.
 That innate counting system is called the decimal form or base-10 system.

 In the decimal system, there are 10 possible numbers you can use ranging from zero to nine.
 When we count binary, which only uses zero and one, we convert it to a system that we can understand, decimal.
 330, 250, 2, 40, 4 million, they're all decimal numbers.